19 Caribbean Overwater Bungalows For Your Bucket List!

 Overwater villas at Nayara Bocas del Toro

-For adults only, this resort stands out for its deluxe overwater villas and unique man-made beach (Credit: Nayara Bocas del Toro)
+For adults only, this resort stands out for its deluxe overwater villas and unique man-made beach (Credit: Nayara)

 Imagine this.

-You’re on a private island lounging on the pillow-soft sand, sipping a frozen drink from a coconut.
+You’re on a private island, stretched out on a lounger on pillow-soft sand, sipping a frozen drink from a coconut.

-Bocas Bali has the first elevated overwater beach in the world.
+Nayaras Bocas del Toro has the first elevated overwater beach in the world.
 Brilliant, right?

 Guests chilling out on the world's first overwater beach at Nayara Bocas del Toro

-Chilling out on the world’s first overwater beach (Credit: Nayara Bocas del Toro)
+Chilling out on the world’s first overwater beach (Credit: Nayara)

 These hand-carved, Balinese-style villas on the water are for adults only.
 And all 1,100 square feet of these impeccable villas are lusciously air-conditioned.